The Density Profile of Dynamical Halos: Comparison to Literature

+While there is an extensive literature on the properties of the \textit{total} matter density profile, our results are not directly comparable to them \citep[e.g.][]{nfw,einasto65} because our fits are for the orbiting component alone.
+Nevertheless, the \textit{quality} of the fits can be compared.
+As noted before (Sec.~\ref{sec:model_fits}), we find that the mean and rms residuals of an NFW fit to the total density profile (fit out to $2R_{200}$) are comparable to those of our orbiting--profile fits.
+Moreover, standard results for total--profile fits---such as the correlation between concentration and formation time \citep{wechsler_etal02}---are qualitatively consistent with the trends we find for the orbiting component: early--forming halos are more compact and have steeper inner slopes.

-\citet{diemer25} recently published an analysis similar to ours.
-However, the two works differ in that: \begin{enumerate} \item Diemer focuses on the properties of $\rhoorb$ for spherical overdensity halos, whereas we focus specifically on dynamical halos.
+A more direct comparison is possible with \citet{diemer25}, who analyzed the orbiting profiles of halos using a methodology similar to ours.
+Our two works differ in that: \begin{enumerate} \item Diemer focuses on the properties of $\rhoorb$ for spherical overdensity halos, whereas we focus specifically on dynamical halos.
+Both works describe orbiting profiles, but the physical halo definitions differ, as we redefine our halos using the algorithm described in Section \ref{sec:sim}.
 Even though the difference in algorithms has a minimal impact on the orbiting profiles of individual halos \citep{vladimir_etal25}, the choice of definition matters with regards to the scatter and correlation of halo properties with mass. \item Diemer relies on the parametric model of \citet{diemer23}, which takes the form

 where

 \end{enumerate} We note that while the Diemer model has four degrees of freedom ($r_t$, $r_s$, $\alpha$, and $\beta$), when fitting individual halo profiles Diemer holds the parameters $\alpha$ and $\beta$ fixed to their best-fit values in the stacked profile, $\alpha=0.18$ and $\beta=3.0$.
 This reduces the number of degrees of freedom in the individual fits to two, the same number of degrees of freedom in the \citet{salazar_etal25} ($\rh$ and $\alpha_\infty$).
 However, this reduction in parameter space is not unique, a point that we return to below.
 For now, we simply note that when fitting individual halo profiles, Diemer varies only the radius $r_t$ and the scale radius $r_s$: the radius $\rt$ is roughly equivalent to the halo radius $\rh$ in \citet{salazar_etal25}, while the scale radius $r_s$ is roughly equivalent to $\alpha_\infty$, as they both characterize the slope of the density profile in the core of the halo.
 With this understanding in hand, we show below that the two works are in agreement with regards to the qualitative trends in the profiles.
 Unfortunately, quantitative comparisons are non-trivial because the two works adopt different halo mass definitions.